Decomposition and Interpretation of Treatment Effects in Settings with Delayed Outcomes: Decomposing Common Estimands

+Assumption \ref{ass:basic-SOO} suffices to interpret a difference-in-means as the total (average) treatment effect $E[Y(1) - Y(0)]$, but it is generally insufficient to remove selection effects–see Example \ref{ex:basic_with_selection}.
+Moreover, as emphasized in the empirical mediation literature, direct and indirect effects cannot be separately identified in randomized experiments without additional assumptions; see \citet{robins1992identifiability}.
+Similar recognition has emerged in applied work, particularly in development economics---for example, \citet{Mel/etal:2009}, \citet{Duflo/etal:2011}, and \citet{Beaman/etal:2013}.
+For these reasons, we prioritize results derived under Assumption \ref{ass:joint-SOO}, which enables clean interpretations of regression-based estimands in terms of direct and indirect causal effects.

-\subsection{Long Regression}
+\subsection{Long regression}

 A seemingly natural, and certainly popular, way to mitigate the presence of indirect effects and obtain an estimand that satisfies strong sign preservation is to control for the other actions linearly as in \eqref{eq:long-regression}; an approach we called the long regression.
 Our main result below shows that the slope coefficient $\Delta_{\rm long}$ in \eqref{eq:long-regression} admits a decomposition similar to that derived by $\Delta_{\rm short}$, and thus includes a combination of direct effects and indirect effects.
-However, except in some special cases, the coefficients multiplying each average partial causal effect, as in Definition \ref{def:PCE}, could be negative and so $\Delta_{\rm long}$ may be negative even in the absence of indirect effects.
+However, except in some special cases, the coefficients multiplying each average partial causal effect, as in Definition \ref{def:PCE}, could be negative and so $\Delta_{\rm long}$ may fail to satisfy strong sign preservation even in the absence of indirect effects.
 We formalize this below and provide a proof in Appendix \ref{app:proofs}.